shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab02_Skills_and_Characteristics.md

 > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 **Result:** You have successfully configured your Dynamics 365 Field service Skills and Characteristics.

+### Review
+In this lab, you have completed:
+- Proficiency Models
+- Define a Security Clearance skill
+- Define Security certifications and Define Resource Roles

 ### **Proceed with the next Lab.**